 usually a resurgence of open jealousy when the baby begins crawling and getting into the older child's things.

-But any age sibling can be a threat.
+But a sibling can be a renewed threat at any age.
 Think about it.
 Your child has to share the sometimes scare resource of your time and attention.
-A sibling means he
+A sibling

-gets less.
+means he gets less.
 We know there's still enough love to go around, but to him, sharing resources could even reduce his chances of survival.
-You know

-how kids act out as soon as you get on the phone?
+You know how kids act out as soon as you get on the phone?
 Well, your attending to a sibling is like that, but even worse.
-His genes haven't changed much since
+His genes haven't changed

-the Stone Age, and unconsciously, he's worrying that your decreased attention could be a major threat.
-If a tiger jumped out of the bushes, who would
+much since the Stone Age, and unconsciously, he's worrying that your decreased attention could be a major threat.
+If a tiger jumped out of the bushes,

 That's why study after study shows that when parents are able to create a strong positive bond with each of their children, there's less sibling rivalry.